 James Howells, an IT engineer from Newport, South Wales, was an early adopter and miner of Bitcoin back when the world’s best-known cryptocurrency was just in its infancy.

 Howells mined around 8,000 Bitcoin with his computer.

 One day he accidentally threw the hard drive containing the not-so-small fortune in the trash, and it later ended up in the landfill.

 He has been trying to retrieve it ever since.

 There are issues on top of issues here, starting with the fact that you can’t get anywhere near the landfill site, where the hard drive is believed to be, without (many) permits.

 Howells has tirelessly applied to get permission to start digging but the local council has always declined, citing environmental and financial reasons.

-He has now put together a team to recover his fortune.
+About a year ago, he put together a team to recover his fortune.